 Pests and Diseases:

 Tulips can be susceptible to pests such as aphids and mites, and diseases such as bulb rot and tulip fire.
 Not to mention deer and rabbits.
 For mammals you can use an organic solution like ‘Bobbex’ or make your own spray out of hot pepper powder and water.
+To prevent other problems, practice good garden hygiene by removing any dead plant material and avoiding overcrowding.
+If you notice any signs of pests or disease, remove the affected plant material and treat with an organic pesticide or fungicide.

 The specific timing and techniques for growing tulips will vary depending on your gardening zone.
 Here are some general guidelines to help you grow tulips successfully based on your gardening zone: